mukamel-lab/SingleCellFusion_EnhancerPaper/README.md

 # Getting started
 **System requirements**

 This package is tested using a Ubuntu 18.04.6 LTS (Bionic Beaver) server.
-However, we expect it can be operated under a wide range of systems.
+However, we expect it can be operated under a wide range of systems, with some tweaking of dependencies.
 We recommend users to use a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to install dependencies.

 **Installation**